Arab spacecraft enters orbit around Mars in historic flight

 The car-size Amal cost $200 million to build and launch; that excludes operating costs at Mars.
 The Chinese and U.S. expeditions are considerably more complicated — and expensive — because of their rovers.
 NASA’s Perseverance mission totals $3 billion.

-The UAE, a federation of seven skeikhdoms, is looking for Amal to ignite the imaginations of the country’s scientists and its youth, and help prepare for a future when the oil runs out.
+The UAE, a federation of seven sheikhdoms, is looking for Amal to ignite the imaginations of the country’s scientists and its youth, and help prepare for a future when the oil runs out.

-“This mission was never about just reaching Mars,” said Omran Sharaf, Amal’s project manager.
-“Mars is just a means for a much bigger objective.”
+“Today you have households of every single age group passionate about space, understanding a lot of science,” said al-Amiri, the chair of the space agency.
+“This has opened a broad realm of possibilities for everyone in the UAE and also, I truly hope, within the Arab world.”

 Associated Press writer Malak Harb contributed to this report.